 Focusing on the diverse art, history and cultures of the American West, the Eiteljorg Museum exhibits outstanding works of Native and First Nations artists.
 Known for its scholarly work and publications, the Eiteljorg also houses one of the world’s best collections of contemporary Native art, much of it acquired through the biennial Eiteljorg Contemporary Art Fellowship.
 The museum’s Western art collections – featuring works by Georgia O’Keeffe, Frederic Remington, Charles Russell, Howard Terpning and many others – is highlighted in the exhibit Attitudes: The West in American Art in the newly renovated galleries that reopened in November 2018.
 On Sept.
 6-7, the museum will host the 14th annual Quest for the West® Art Show and Sale, where the nation’s top current Western artists will converge in Indianapolis and offer recent works.

 During the Eiteljorg’s anniversary year, public programs and education are a major focus.
-From April 5 to June 15, the Eiteljorg is leading a city-wide reading of the Western novel True Grit by Charles Portis, through the National Endowment for the Arts Big Read program.
-On June 1, freedom is the theme of the Juneteenth Community Celebration.
-On June 22-23, the museum hosts the 27th annual Eiteljorg Indian Market and Festival, where Native and First Nations artists from more than 50 cultural groups show and sell their beautiful fine art, including jewelry, pottery, basketry and sculpture, and visitors experience music and dance performances.
+From April 5 to June 15, the Eiteljorg lead a city-wide reading of the Western novel True Grit by Charles Portis, through the National Endowment for the Arts Big Read program.
+On June 1, freedom was the theme of the Juneteenth Community Celebration.
+On June 22-23, the museum hosted the 27th annual Eiteljorg Indian Market and Festival, where Native and First Nations artists from more than 50 cultural groups show and sell their beautiful fine art, including jewelry, pottery, basketry and sculpture, and visitors experience music and dance performances.
 On Wednesday evenings in June and July, the Eiteljorg hosts a free outdoor concert series, Summer Under The Sails.

 Each fall, the museum welcomes artists in residence who lead art-making opportunities for the public.
 The Eiteljorg conducts art-outreach events with four underserved neighborhoods on the Near West Side of Indianapolis.
 On Oct.
 26, the Eiteljorg hosts the free annual Day of the Dead community celebration with Nopal Cultural.
 The holiday model train exhibit Jingle Rails: The Great Western Adventure returns Nov.
 16 for its tenth year.